 An important travel route for early Māori, the remote St James Cycle Trail is a challenging journey through magnificent high country complete with soaring peaks, broad river valleys and rustic farming heritage.

 Testament to the farm’s former glories, well-preserved buildings and fences add a human element to landscapes of overwhelming natural grandeur.
 Vast valleys flanked by rugged mountain ranges usher riders through golden meadows and sweet beech forest, over crystal clear rivers, into hidden lakes, and past a series of rustic huts offering shelter from the elements.
-A two-day trip is highly recommended.
+A two-day trip is highly recommended, although hardy types have been known to complete it in one day.

 - jaw-dropping mountain vistas